NVIDIA/NVFlare/integration/monai/examples/spleen_ct_segmentation_local/README.md

 > To speed up your experimentation, you can reduce the `num_rounds` value in `config_fed_server.json`, e.g. to 5 rounds.

 ### 5.1 Experiment tracking with MLflow
-Experiment tracking with MLflow in version 2.4.0 now uses MetricsExchanger through the `NVFlareStatsHandler` and `MetricsRetriever` components to stream events to the FL server to write to MLflow.
-The `spleen_ct_segmentation_local` job should be configured to automatically
+Experiment tracking with MLflow in version 2.4.0 now uses `NVFlareStatsHandler` to stream events to the FL server to write to MLflow.
+The `spleen_ct_segmentation_local` job should be configured to automatically log metrics to MLflow through the FL server.

 The `spleen_ct_segmentation_loc_non_agg` job is the previous configuration that uses MONAI's experiment [tracking feature](https://github.com/Project-MONAI/tutorials/tree/main/experiment_management) with clients logging to the MLflow tracking server without going through the FL server.